floragunncom/search-guard-docs/_content/_docs_signals/actions_email.md

 **text_body:** Defines the content of the mail.
 Mustache templates can be used to render attributes from the watch runtime data.
 Optional.

+## Technical Preview Limitations

-Note that HTML mails are not supported right now.
+* HTML mails are not supported
+* Attachements are not supported